 Now, not all men are comfortable with anal play and the use of anal sex toys.
 Maybe it’s due to the gay stereotype surrounding anal play.
 It could also simply be a personal preference.

-Nonetheless, if anal play and internal massages are not your cup of tea but you still want to hit your g-spot (or should we say p-spot), a perineal massage is the way to go.
+Nonetheless, if anal play and internal massages are not your cup of tea but you still want to hit your g-spot (or should we say p-spot), a perineum massage is the way to go.

-We spoke to a few volunteers about perineal stimulation – what they like, and how – and we found that this often neglected part of the body could give way more pleasure than you may previously have thought.
+We spoke to a few volunteers about perineum stimulation – what they like, and how – and we found that this often neglected part of the body could give way more pleasure than you may previously have thought.